Skip to content

 The hardware

-The cluster runs on two small form-factor office PCs, both with Intel i5-8500T 6-core CPUs and 16GB of RAM:
+The cluster runs on two small form-factor office PCs, both with Intel i5-8500T 6-core CPUs and around 15.5GB of RAM:

 Networking is handled by a Ubiquiti EdgeRouter 4 and a Netgear GS308E managed switch, which together give me VLAN support - the thing that makes the rest of this setup possible.